KristyH89/Project-test3-FlightReservationUI/README.md

 and extended it with an `origin` field so every flight has both a departure and an arrival city, not just a destination.

-The ten flight destinations aren't random cities: they're places I've personally traveled to.
-The name "Fly Orange" and the orange color scheme are a deliberate, lighter nod to the Netherlands, and the flight cards are styled after a real boarding pass, right down to the perforated tear line.
-More on those decisions further down, under [About Page](#-about-page), and directly on the app's own `/about` page once it's running.

 👉 [View project instructions](ProjectInstructions.md)

 ---